angelSDQ/CS-300-Portfolio/README.md

 # CS-300 Portfolio

 This repo has two pieces of work from my Data Structures and Algorithms course.
-Both are based on the ABCU advising program project, where the goal was to build a tool to help advisors look up courses for the Computer Science program.
+Both are based on the ABCU advising program project, where the goal was to build a tool to help find the courses for the Computer Science program.

 ## Files
 - **Project One** my pseudocode and runtime analysis comparing a vector, a hash table, and a binary search tree.